 limits (fourth column).
 Also the abc limits (fifth column) if

-is provided.
-The second column, jacksd
+func is provided.
+The second column, jacksd, are the

-jackknife estimates of Monte Carlo error; pct
+jackknife estimates of Monte Carlo error; pct, the third

-column are the proportion of the replicates tt
+column are the proportion of the replicates tt less than each

-bcalim
+bcalim value

 stats : Estimates and their jackknife Monte Carlo errors: